Trump election probe grand jury believes some witnesses lied

 “All I want to do is this: I just want to find 11,780 votes, which is one more than we have,” Trump said during that call.
 “Because we won the state.”

-Trump has said repeatedly that his call with Raffensperger was “perfect,” and he told the AP last month that he felt “very confident” that he would not be indicted.
+Trump has said repeatedly that his call with Raffensperger was “perfect,” and he told The Associated Press last month that he felt “very confident” that he would not be indicted.
+In a statement on Thursday, he continued to assert he did “absolutely nothing wrong.”

+In fact, he claimed on his social media platform, Truth Social, that the release had give him “Total exoneration,” though it did no such thing and portions having to do with recommended charges are still secret.

+State and federal officials, including Trump’s attorney general, have consistently said the election was secure and there was no evidence of significant fraud.
+After hearing “extensive testimony on the issue,” the special grand jury agreed in a unanimous vote that there was no widespread fraud in Georgia’s election.

 Based on witnesses called to testify before the special grand jury, it is clear that Willis is focusing on several areas.
 Those include: